 Having afternoon tea in London is a quintessential experience.
 I knew I had to do it while visiting London for the first time, so I searched through dozens of options until I found the perfect one — afternoon tea in a library with views of Big Ben out the window.
-How magical does that sound??

-We had an incredible experience having afternoon tea at The Library at County Hall.
+We had an incredible experience having afternoon tea at the Library at County Hall.
 Here’s my ultimate review of the County Hall afternoon tea, including everything you should know before you go.

 Quick Facts about the County Hall Afternoon Tea

-Cost: Starting at £60 per person
+Cost: Starting at £70 per person

 Location: The Library at County Hall, Westminster Bridge Rd, London SE1 7PB